-Maurice J. Elias, et al.

-Promoting Social and Emotional Learning, 1997
+Maurice J. Elias, et al. Promoting Social and Emotional Learning, 1997

-To promote a school-wide atmosphere in which "learning best occurs," PBIS will continue to serve as the philosophical basis for Fenton Avenue Charter School's discipline and student behavior policy.
-PBIS is a flexible framework for effective school and classroom management that builds student self-esteem and encourages responsible behavior.
-Teachers, staff, and administration employ techniques and strategies that enable children to make responsible decisions in and out of their classroom.
-Teachers develop contracts with the class on established norm behaviors and monitor the progress of students in maintaining their behavior.
+To promote a school-wide atmosphere in which "learning best occurs," Discipline with Dignity will serve as the philosophical basis for Santa Monica Boulevard Community Charter School's discipline and student behavior policy.
+Discipline with Dignity, developed by Richard Curwin and Allen Mendler, is a flexible program for effective school and classroom management that builds student self-esteem and encourages responsible behavior.
+Teachers, staff, and administration will employ techniques and strategies that enable children to make responsible decisions in and out of their classroom.
+Teachers will develop contracts with the class on established norm behaviors and monitor the progress of students in maintaining their behavior.
 Responding to students with dignity is core to this program, as it fosters student responsibility, motivation, and engagement.

-Over the past five years, FCPS schools have maintained a strong relationship with Yale University's School of the 21st Century to implement the Mutt-i-greesTM Curriculum is an innovative program that builds on children's affinity for animals and highlights the unique characteristics and desirability of Mutt-i-grees, or shelter dogs.
-The curriculum teaches social and emotional skills and is unique in its bridging of humane education and Social and Emotional Learning.
-The notion underlying SEL is that being socially and emotionally competent leads to school success; just as we teach academic subjects, we can teach social and emotional skills.
-In a series of easily implemented lessons, children learn critical skills that will help them in school, at home, and later on in the workplace and in their interactions with people and, of course, with animals.
+Over the past four years, SMBCCS has maintained a strong relationship with Yale University's School of the 21st Century to implement the Mutt-i-greesTM curriculum.
+The Mutt-i-greesTM curriculum is an innovative program that builds on children's affinity for animals and highlights the unique characteristics and desirability of Mutt-i-greesTM, or shelter dogs.
+The curriculum teaches social-emotional skills in the classroom.
+Through a series of lessons, students learn to develop self and social awareness, communicate effectively, manage emotions, and display empathy.
+Students actively engage in lessons that build on humane education and develop critical skills that help them in school, at home, and later on in the workplace.